awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/mediaconvert_sns_tutorial.md

    }
    ```

    This code defines a CloudWatch Events event rule that matches any event where the job status changes to `ERROR`\.
-For more information about event patterns, see [Events and Event Patterns](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CloudWatchEventsandEventPatterns.html) in the *Amazon CloudWatch User Guide*\.
+For more information about event patterns, see [Events and Event Patterns](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CloudWatchEventsandEventPatterns.html) in the *Amazon CloudWatch User Guide*\.

 ## Step 3: Add the Amazon SNS Topic and Finish Your Rule<a name="add-target-and-finish-rule"></a>

-Next, add the target \(the Amazon SNS topic\) that you created in Step 1 to the CloudWatch Events rule that you started in Step 2\.
+Next, add the target \(the Amazon SNS topic\) that you created in step 1 to the CloudWatch Events rule that you started in step 2\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/mediaconvert/latest/ug/images/CloudWatchEvents_tutorial-rule.png)